flyingcircusio/doc/src/reference/security/data-protection.md

 SSH logins must be performed using SSH keys.
 Password authentication is not allowed and prevented by the system configuration.
 Successful SSH logins to machines are logged, unsuccessful SSH login attempts are not [^log-unsuccessful-attempts].
 Excessive unsuccessful SSH login attempts automatically cause a blocking via firewall rules.

+(data-at-rest-encryption)=

+### Data media control

+All data in our [storage clusters](#infrastructure-storage) is stored encrypted.
+This includes the *Virtual Disk Block Storage*, our *S3-compatible Object Storage*, and [all automated backups](#backup).
+There are technical and organisational measures in place to protect the relevant keys.

+On a technical level, we utilise the common Linux [cryptsetup] (https://gitlab.com/cryptsetup/cryptsetup) software stack with LUKS2 metadata and XTS-AES-512 cipher.
+We regularly review recommendations in standard guidelines or working groups and are able to update the used encryption parameters as needed.

+Disposal of used media happens using a certified data destruction service provider.

 (access-control)=

 ### Access control